java-native-access/jna/www/FrequentlyAskedQuestions.md

 I need to use a COM/OCX/ActiveX object.
 Can JNA do that?
 --------------------------------------------------------

 Not really.
 Try JACOB or com4j, both of which can parse a COM interface definition and generate a Java object to match it.
+JNAerator is also working on generating COM bindings.

 Why does the VM sometimes crash in my shutdown hook on Windows?
 ---------------------------------------------------------------